dart-lang/pub/doc/repository-spec-v2.md

 This would however, not be case if the same server returned `archive_url = 'https://pub.example.com/blob/...'`.

-`signature_url` may optionally point to a (detached) OpenPGP signature verifying the integrity and authenticity of the package's archive.
+The `signature_url` may optionally point to a (detached) OpenPGP signature verifying the integrity and authenticity of the package's archive.
+This signature may either be a binary OpenPGP signature packet as defined in section 5.2 of RFC 4880 or an ASCII-armored representation thereof.
+When verifying package signatures, pub relies on the user's trusted PGP keys.
+Put mandates no specific set of signature algorithms, the only restriction comes from the user's PGP installation.

 ## Publishing Packages